The online Comment window has expired

 • Default_avatar

-Carol Wolf about 2 years ago
+Carol Wolf over 2 years ago

 After hearing Dr. Matthew Hendrick's financial report on the financial health of Mills College, I understood that the giveaway of Mills to Northeastern is a financial scam.
 I wholeheartedly endorse a thorough investigation into the destruction of Mills College.